Karthik26-07/app-employee-management/README.md

 ### 4. Running the Project
   # a.
 Start the Backend Server
-    To start the Node.js backend server, run:
+  In a new terminal, navigate to the `employee-server` folder and start the React frontend To start the Node.js backend server, run:
   ```bash
   cd employee-server
   npm start
   ```

   # a.
 Start the Frontend
   In a new terminal, navigate to the `employee-client` folder and start the React frontend
   ```bash
   cd employee-client
   npm run dev